 This project should take 2 hours.

-We are looking for a native Korean speaker that was born and lived in South Korea with Korean your primary language until age 16.
+We are looking for a native Thai speaker that was born and lived in Thailand until age 16.
 The the average winning bid is for a language project of this size is $55, bid accordingly.
 This project can lead to additional work.

-For educational software, we need a set of 200 words individually recorded.
-The words will be given upon hearing a sample recording provided by you.
+This is for educational software, we need a set of 200 words individually recorded.
+The list of 200 words are included in the project.

 The word list are simple words for children.
 Numbers, colors, shapes, pronouns.
 You will have to do the basic translation from the English word list to your target language.
 At 2 words per minute, this project should take less than 2 hours.
 Success on this project can lead to larger word sets.

 The final recording should be done in a quite room, with a quality external microphone (not laptop mic).

 Naming files: Each word needs to be recorded as a separate mp3 file.
 The numbers should be recorded, for example: [url removed, login to view], [url removed, login to view], etc. Non-number words should be encoded as the language-[english word], example: [url removed, login to view], [url removed, login to view], etc. The word list will be provided upon being selected for this project.
 This format is a requirement of the educational software.

 Pronouns: In the case of pronouns that do not translate directly from English, record each variation.
 For example.
 It the work was "her" in English and the target is Spanish, you would record the 2 variations: [url removed, login to view], Spanish-her-plural.mp3.

 Language differences: Some languages do not have exact translations.
 In this case, send us a message on the word in question with the suggested options and we will give further instructions.

 ADVICE FOR GOOD AUDIO RECORDINGS